 22. Pupils should familiarise themselves with the work of their Pupil Supervisor, should be ready to attend Conferences and Court, taking full notes, and to produce written work.
 Chambers takes its commitment to Pupils seriously and individual Pupil Supervisors devote a great deal of time and effort to ensuring a high standard of pupillage.
 Chambers expects the same degree of commitment from Pupils.

-23. Pupils have open access to Chambers Library at both sites, and to Chambers’ computers for general use.
+23. Pupils have open access to Chambers Library at both sites.
 Pupils also have access to typing services relating to their own or their Pupil Supervisors’ work, although they will be expected to be able to type their own work.

-24. Pupils will be expected to follow and complete the work set out in the BSB Checklist and to keep a Work Diary.
-Although primarily a duty of the Pupil Supervisors, Chambers expects a Pupil to observe and check that the requirements of the Checklist are being fulfilled.
+24. Pupils will be expected to follow and complete the work set out in the Threshold Standards and Competencies specified in the Professional Statement and to keep a Work Diary.
+Although primarily a duty of the Pupil Supervisors, Chambers expects a Pupil to observe and check that the requirements of the Professional Statement are being fulfilled.
 It is the responsibility of the pupil at the end of each day to ensure they have made adequate arrangements for the following day.

 25. Members of Chambers engage in a number of internal and external seminars throughout the year which are accredited for the purposes of continuing education and Pupils are expected to attend.
 Whilst there are no special duties imposed upon pupils it is hoped that when interviews are undertaken to select the following year’s pupils, the current pupils will be available to assist.